MichaelCade/90DaysOfDevOps/Days/day85.md

 ## Data Services

 Databases are going to be the most common data service that we come across in our environments.
 I wanted to take this session to explore some of those different types of Databases and some of the use cases they each have.
-Some we have used and seen throughout the course of the challenge.
+Some we have used and seen throughout the challenge.

 From an application development point of view choosing the right data service or database is going to be a huge decision when it comes to the performance and scalability of your application.